VictoriaMetrics/VictoriaMetrics/docs/CaseStudies.md

 Below please find public case studies and talks from VictoriaMetrics users.
 You can also join our [community Slack channel](http://slack.victoriametrics.com/) where you can chat with VictoriaMetrics users to get additional references, reviews and case studies.

-You can also read [articles about VictoriaMetrics from our users](https://docs.victoriametrics.com/Articles.html#third-party-articles-and-slides).

-Alphabetically sorted links to case studies:

 * [adidas](#adidas)
 * [Adsterra](#adsterra)
 * [ARNES](#arnes)